Jimjule/ContactManagerJava/README.md

 ## Changelog

-- Adds Database class with Postgres functionality
+- Adds option to use DB instead of memory at beginning
-- Adds ConsoleIO and Database spies
+- Adds ContactList class, containing the ArrayList of Contacts
-- Adds ContactManager tests using spies
+- Adds ContactListSpy for ContactManager tests